coderamen666/srd-v3.5-md/spells/spells-m-o.md

 and spell-like effects are separated into their individual components (ending the effect as a *dispel magic* spell does), and each permanent magic item must make a successful Will save or be turned into a normal item.
-An item in a creature's possession uses its own Will save bonus or its possessor's Will save bonus, whichever is higher.
+An item in a creature’s possession uses its own Will save bonus or its possessor’s Will save bonus, whichever is higher.

 You also have a 1% chance per caster level of destroying an *antimagic field.* If the *antimagic field* survives the *disjunction,* no items